veekthoven/veekthoven/content/how-to-create-sublime-text-3-snippets.md

 <img src="/lorem.gif" class="rounded-lg w-full mb-3" alt="Lorem ipsum generator">

-## Creating your first sublime text snippet
+### Creating your first sublime text snippet
 To create your first snippet in Sublime Text, go to **Tools > Developer > New Snippet**.
-A new untitled file will open that boilerplate for you to start coding out your snippet:
+A new untitled file will open that includes boilerplate for you to start coding out your snippet:

 ```xml
 <snippet>